What is a Data Management and Sharing Plan?

 Write a DMP

-DMPTool logo with straplineIt can be helpful to use a tool like DMPTool to create high-quality DMPs that meet the requirements of their specific funding agency.
+DMPTool logo with straplineIt can be helpful to use a software like DMP Tool to create high-quality DMS Plans that meet the requirements of their specific funding agency.
 As a partner institution, Harvard Affiliates can log in with their Harvard Key to access university-specific guidance and resources.
-Learn more about DMPTool.
+Learn more about DMP Tool.